buttheadbob/MDK-SE/Debugging-Your-Scripts.md

-_This tutorial is still being written, and certain example code has yet to be properly tested.
-Thank you for your patience!_

 If there's one thing that is certain about being a programmer, it is that you will make mistakes.
 Bugs are just part of the job.
 Usually in IDEs like Visual Studio you can enable a "Debug Mode" though, which will give you file names and line numbers, and even breakpoints which enables you to stop at selected points and step-by-step the code to see what went wrong.

 _None_ of which is available for Space Engineers ingame scripts.